cgpeanut/terraform-ansible-aws/README.md

 - By default, state is stored on local disk.
 - Variables cannot be used as input to Terraform block.

-## Intructions on how to create an S3 bucket for terraform backend. ##
+## Intructions on how to create an S3 bucket for persisting terraform backend. ##

 1. login to terraform control node.